-18 Although the data from the last South African Time Use Survey conducted in 2010 are not at all comparable to the NIDS-CRAM data (because of time period, sampling and definitions), it is reassuring that the results produce gender gaps in childcare hours in the same range.
-Rubiano-Matulevich and Viollaz (2019) found that in 2010 women spent on average just over 2.2 hours more per day than men on unpaid housework and care work; this figure rose to about 3.3 hours more if a child under the age of seven was present in the household (see also Statistics South Africa 2013).
+17 Although the data from the last South African Time Use Survey conducted in 2010 are not at all comparable to the NIDS-CRAM data (because of time period, sampling and definitions), it is reassuring that the results produce gender gaps in childcare hours in the same

-Figure 8: Percentage change in hours spent on childcare between April and June, conditional on living with children
+Figure 8.
+Percentage change in hours spent on childcare between April and June, conditional on living with children

-Notes: The sample is all adults 18 years or older living with children aged 0-17.
-Data are weighted.
-Standard errors are in parentheses.
-90% confidence intervals are shown.
+1. The sample is all adults 18 years or older living with children aged 0-17.

+- 2. Data are weighted.

+- 3. Standard errors are in parentheses.

+- 4. 90% confidence intervals are shown

 The predicted patterns emerge when analysing childcare by employment status and marital status in Table 5.
 The employed spend less time on childcare than those who are not employed, and married individuals spend more time on childcare than unmarried individuals.
 Within all these categories, women spend more hours on childcare than men.
-However, the gender gap in childcare hours is smaller among the employed and among those who are married.19
+However, the gender gap in childcare hours is smaller among the employed and among those who are married.18